statechannels/statechannels/new-packages/nitro-protocol/notes/force-move-implementation.md

 mapping(address => ChannelStorage) channelStorages;
 ```

-`turNumRecord` is the highest turn number that has been established on chain.
-Established here means being the highest turn number of a valid and visible n-chain (i.e. an ordered list of n states).
-Valid means each state in the list is a valid transition from its predecessor.
-Visible means submitted to the chain.

 **The key idea of this section is to store a hash of this data, instead of storing the data itself.** The actual data can then be provided as required to each method, as part of the calldata.

 Instead of the naive storage implementation above, we can store the hash of the state in the struct, and store the hash of that struct in the mapping: